K. Shanmugam: Political career

+Backbencher (1988–2008)

 At the age of 29, Shanmugam entered politics when he joined the People's Action Party (PAP) team contesting in Sembawang GRC in the 1988 general election.
-The PAP team won and Shanmugam was elected the Member of Parliament representing the Chong Pang division of Sembawang GRC.
+The PAP team won and Shanmugam was elected the Member of Parliament (MP) representing the Chong Pang division of Sembawang GRC, becoming the youngest MP in the 7th Parliament.

+Shanmugam served as a MP while continuing to practise law until 2008, when he joined the Cabinet.

+As Minister (2008–present)

-Shanmugam served as a Member of Parliament and continued to practise law until 2008 when he joined the Cabinet to replace S. Jayakumar as Minister for Law.
-He was concurrently appointed Second Minister for Home Affairs in 2008, and succeeded Wong Kan Seng as Minister for Home Affairs in 2010.
+Shanmugam joined the Cabinet in 2008 to replace S. Jayakumar as Minister for Law and was concurrently appointed Second Minister for Home Affairs.
+He succeeded Wong Kan Seng as Minister for Home Affairs in 2010.

-Following the 2011 general election, Shanmugam relinquished his portfolio as Minister for Home Affairs and was appointed Minister for Foreign Affairs, while continuing to serve concurrently as Minister for Law.
+In the 2011 general election, Shanmugam contested the newly formed Nee Soon GRC.
+Shanmugam relinquished his portfolio as Minister for Home Affairs and was appointed Minister for Foreign Affairs, while continuing to serve concurrently as Minister for Law.

-Shanmugam was returned as a Member of Parliament for Nee Soon GRC in the 2015, 2020, and 2025 general elections.
-He continued to serve in the Cabinet as Minister for Home Affairs and Minister for Law.

 Following Shanmugam's remarks on changes to the qualifying criteria for Singapore's elected presidency, he was criticised by former presidential candidate Tan Cheng Bock for pre-empting the legislative process and the Presidential Elections Committee, which decides the eligibility of candidates for the presidential election.

 In February 2018, Shanmugam said that Singapore would change its criminal breach of trust (CBT) laws to address concerns that company directors and key officers of charities would face lower maximum penalties for CBT offences compared to their employees.

 Shanmugam was a member of the Select Committee on Deliberate Online Falsehoods formed in 2018.
 During the public hearings, he questioned Simon Milner, Facebook's Vice President of Public Policy for Asia-Pacific, about the misuse of online data by Cambridge Analytica., and crossed swords with historian Thum Ping Tjin over a paper about Operation Coldstore written by Thum in 2013.

 Shanmugam has long served on the Central Executive Committee of the PAP, which is the party's highest decision-making body.

 In 2021, after the passing of the Foreign Interference (Countermeasures) Act 2021, activist Thum Ping Tjin claimed that the bill was a "coup" attempt by Shanmugam as Minister for Home Affairs, making him "the most powerful man in Singapore".
 Shanmugam has refuted the claim.